statOmics/pda19-20/pages/software4stats.md

 - Download and unzip pda master tree
 	- Go to the pda site on github: [https://github.com/statOmics/pda](https://github.com/statOmics/pda)
 	- Click on the clone/download button and select download zip
 ![](./fig/downloadPdaMasterTree.png)
 	- Unzip the repository
 	- Open Rstudio and go to the unzipped folder

-### 2. Getting started with online Docker image
+### 2. Getting started with MSqRob using an online docker container

+Docker is a platform to develop, deploy, and run applications inside containers, improving security, reproducibility, and scalability in software development and data science.
+Docker containers differ from virtual machines because they take fewer resources, are very portable, and are faster to spin up.

 - Launch an R studio interface in an R docker along with bioconductor packages for proteomics.